Luckily, the Dock is perfectly customizable. Today, we will teach you how to add apps to the Dock and remove them if they create clutter.

 Removing apps from Dock

-Repeat these steps for all other apps you want to remove from Dock.
+Repeat these steps for all other apps you want to remove from the Dock.

 How to find your hidden apps?

-Some apps on your Mac are neither shown in Dock nor your Applications.
-These are called “shadow apps” or launch agents.
+Some apps on your Mac are neither shown in the Dock nor in your Applications.
+These are called "launch agents."
 Such software plays a small supporting role for other applications.
 Although launch agents are meant to be practical and useful, they may slow down your Mac considerably.

 Well done.
 Now your Mac performance shouldn’t be interrupted.

-Keeping the Dock tidy, you will ensure yourself quick access to the apps you use often.
-If you don't use some of the applications, remove them from Dock.
-Deleting an app from Dock doesn’t remove it from your Mac.
-You can then access it from Applications or Desktop.
+Keeping the Dock tidy will ensure you have quick access to the apps you use often.
+If you don't use some of the applications, remove them from the Dock.
+Deleting an app from the Dock doesn't remove it from your Mac.
+You can then access it from Applications or the Desktop.

-If it seems like some app overload your CPU, consider disabling its Launch Agents.
-It’s also a good habit to check the Unused tab in the CleanMyMac X’s Uninstaller tab to make sure you don’t have many apps you don’t even open.
+If it seems like some app is overloading your CPU, consider disabling its launch agents.
+It's also a good habit to check the Login Items tab in the CleanMyMac Applications feature to make sure you don't have many apps you don't even open.